Key points

 Immunisations and immune status

-Children with congenital immune deficiency syndrome, sickle cell disease, HIV, asplenia, cancer, nephrotic syndrome, intracranial shunt, cochlear implant, immunosuppressive therapy or who are of Indigenous or Torres Strait Islander origin are at a greater risk for SBI, independent of vaccination status.
+Children with congenital immune deficiency syndromes, sickle cell disease, HIV, asplenia, cancer, nephrotic syndrome, intracranial shunt, cochlear implant, immunosuppressive therapy or who are of Indigenous or Torres Strait Islander origin are at a greater risk for SBI, independent of vaccination status.

 History of fever, prior antibiotic use and use of anti-pyretics